Installing EndeavourOS ARM

 Follow the instructions.

-Connect the uSD or USB SSD enclosure to a Raspberry Pi 4b/400 device or Odroid N2/N2+ device.
+Connect the uSD, eMMC, or USB SSD to your ARM device.
 Then boot up the device.
-Openbox should automatically start up and present the Calamares installer.
-Follow the instructions to complete the EndeavourOS install.
+KDE Plasma should automatically start up and present the Calamares launcher.
+You will have a choice to launch Calamares or edit the Archlinux ARM mirrorlist.
+After launching Calamares, follow the instructions to complete the EndeavourOS install.